andrzejlisek/ScriptSDCC/Readme.md

 At the first run, you have to set settings on the __Settings__ tab.
 These settings are following:
 * __Timer interval__ - Time in milliseconds between two refreshes.
 To take effect of changing this value, you have to restart SDCCScript.
 * __SDCC command__ - Set SDCC compiler invocation command.
 This setting usually can be &quot;sdcc&quot;, but in certain installations, you have to input this command with full path.
-* __Library directory__ - Path to directory, which contains files, which can be included as library (mentioned in __Library files__ field on __Script__ tab).
+* __Library directories__ - Paths to directories, which contains files, which can be included as library (mentioned in __Library files__ field on __Script__ tab).
+You can write more than one path separated by end of line character or &quot;|&quot; character.
 * __Temporary directory__ - Path to directory with read and write permission, which is used during compilation.
 Before compilation, all files placed in temporary directory will be removed.
 * __Console font__ - Font name and size used to display text in console window.
 * __Spreadsheet font__ - Font name and size used to display text in spreadsheet window.
 * __Graph font file__ - Bitmap file containing font, which is used in text rendering in graph window.

 ## Graph font file
 The font file, which can be used for labels in Graph, is a bitmap file.
-The bitmap width must be a multiplier of 256, the bitmap height has nor constraint.
-The font is monospaced font, which consists of 256 glyphs, the Unicode or similar standards are not supported.
+The bitmap width must be a multiplier of 256 plus 8 (for example 2056 pixels for character width 8 pixels), the bitmap height must be multiplier of font height.
+The font is monospaced font, which consists of some of Unicode pages.
+The first 8 pixels contains binary code for page and the each pixel represents of bit in the binary representation number of the page.
+The code must be painted across whole line and the line height must be constant for all defined pages.
 The pixels can be white and black, but the color is detected based on color brightness in picture.
-To get 8x8 font, you have to prepare picture 2048 pixels width and 8 pixels height.
-If picture is not valid, the labels will not displayed.
+If picture is not valid, the labels will not be displayed.
+If the painted text contains characters in not included pages, the characters will not be displayed.
+The example property prepared font is in the &quot;font.png&quot; file, which should be placed in the same directore, where is the compiled ScriptSDCC executable file.

 ## Default project template
 You can create default template, which will used for new projects.
 To create this, tou can have to save current project as &quot;default.sdc&quot; and plate it in application directory.
 After this, if you start ScriptSDCC or create new project using __New__ button, this file will be loaded, but project will be treated as new, unsaved project.